Are Museums Your Vacation Jam? Let’s Check Some Out!

 14. National Susan B. Anthony Museum & House

 This Rochester historic building was home to none other than Susan B. Anthony for 40 years.
-The National Susan B. Anthony Museum & House celebrate Susan’s legacy for equal rights for women.
+The National Susan B. Anthony Museum & House celebrates Susan’s legacy for equal rights for women.

 This house was her home until her death and was the former headquarters for the National American Woman Suffrage Association back when she was president.
 Make sure to reserve your spot for the tour!